cozy/cozy-stack/docs/bitwarden.md

 ### POST /bitwarden/api/accounts/prelogin

 It allows the client to know the number of KDF iterations to apply when hashing the master password.
-It can also tell if the login via OIDC is mandatory, and if the vault is empty (when both conditions are true, the onboarding process is a bit different).
+It can also tell if the login via OIDC is mandatory, if the vault is empty (when both conditions are true, the onboarding process is a bit different), and if flat or nested subdomains are used.

 #### Request